 Your participation will involve allowing us to visit for two days to talk to staff at your agency about your program.
 Topics will include: program size, tenant characteristics, leasing goals and activity, waiting list, selection preferences, briefing, issuance, search assistance, market conditions, HQS, rent reasonableness, landlord outreach, expanding housing opportunities, and financial capacity.
 While on site we will also a review a sample of intake files and a sample of participant files.
 Prior to going on site, we will also ask to review written documents related to HCV program administration, such as the Administrative Plan, as well as HCV program staff rosters and budget documents.

-While your PHA will not be compensated for these visits, your agency will receive compensation if selected for the next phase of the study.
-A total of 50-55 PHAs will participate in the full national study, which will involve two months of data collection at each PHA starting in summer 2012.
+While your PHA will not be compensated for these visits, we expect that your agency will receive compensation if selected for the next phase of the study.
+Up to 60 PHAs will participate in the full national study, which will involve two months of data collection at each PHA starting in summer 2012.
 By agreeing to participate in this first phase of the study, you are agreeing to participate in the next phase as well, barring any unforeseen circumstances at your agency.

 The information collected through the study will be used for this research study only and not for any other purpose.
 None of the information that you provide to the research team during any phase of the study will harm or count against your agency in any HUD performance assessment or funding decisions.
 In the unlikely event that the study uncovers an area where the program is not being operated according to the regulations, HUD will notify the agency but will not take further action unless the agency continues to operate the program in violation of the regulations.